alphagov/govuk-load-testing/README.md

 List of test plans
 ------------------

-Tets plans live in the `test-plans` directory.
-Their data files live in the `test-data` directory.
+Tets plans live in the `src/test/scala` directory.
+Their data files live in the `src/test/resources` directory.

 ### govuk.Frontend